gbif/hp-swissnatcoll/en/how-to-publish-data.md

     - If the GrSciColl collection has already been used in another upload, it is not present anymore on the drop-down list of this window.
 You can find it on the Collections page.
 3. Add a description of the collection. 💡optional💡
 4. Click on **Create collection**
-    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or delete the collection afterwards.
+    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the collection afterwards.
+    - ⚠️Do not delete a collection after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️

 # Upload my data